Habibi (band)

 Habibi is an American rock band from Brooklyn, New York.
 They are a blend of psychedelic rock and sixties girl group harmonies.
-The name Habibi means "my love," an Arabic word vocalist Rahill Jamalifard grew up using despite her Iranian origin (the term is not in use in Iran).
+The word habibi means "my love," an Arabic word that vocalist Rahill Jamalifard grew up using despite speaking Persian with her parents.

 Career

-In 2011, former Detroiters, Lenaya Lynch and Rahill Jamalifard, decided to form a band blending their love of psychedelic garage rock and girl group harmonies.
+In 2011, former Detroiters Lenaya Lynch and Rahill Jamalifard decided to form a band blending their love of psychedelic garage rock and girl group harmonies.
 They joined Erin Campbell and Karen Isabel, musicians from the Brooklyn rock and roll scene, who both went to LaGuardia School of the Arts.
 They grew in popularity and found themselves playing the SXSW festival in Austin and the CMJ festival.
 They signed to Born Bad Records and released the self-titled 7-inch, Habibi.

 In 2012, Habibi's song "Sweetest Talk" was featured in actor/director James Franco's short film series Episodes of an Untitled Film.
 Lynch left the band due to an emergency in 2012 and Habibi found a replacement with the guitarist Caroline Partamian, who toured with the band for a year and until the return of Lynch in 2013.
 In 2014, Burger Records released their debut full-length LP, Habibi.